Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Moore Farms Botanical Garden in Lake City will hold their 6th Annual Beerfest on Saturday, September 7th.
-In addition to exploring the botanical gardens, guests can also sample beers from more than 40 different local and regional craft breweries, enjoy food from local food trucks and listen to live music.
+Every year Moore Farms Botanical Garden hosts the Annual Beer Fest.
+In addition to exploring the botanical gardens, guests can also sample beers from more than 20 different local and regional craft breweries, enjoy food from local food trucks and listen to live music.

 SpartOberfest in Spartanburg isn’t your typical Oktoberfest celebration.
-You will find plenty of German food including pretzels and strudel, and of course, plenty of beer, you’ll also find an authentic German-style Christmas market with a variety of artisans and craftsmen, where you can get some of your holiday shopping done early.
+Not only will you find plenty of German food including pretzels and strudel, and of course, plenty of beer, but there the festival also hosts the 5-10K Pretzel Run.
+Although it takes place in September, you’ll also find an authentic German-style Christmas market with a variety of artisans and craftsmen, where you can get some of your holiday shopping done early.

-The Beaufort Shrimp Festival, held at the Henry C. Chambers Waterfront Park in downtown Beaufort will celebrate fall and all things shrimp in October.
-During this two-day festival, local restaurants will offer some of their best shrimp dishes and compete against one another for the Silver Cup award.
-Guests can also participate in a shrimp heading competition (or a shrimp peeling competition for the little ones), take part in the Crab Crawl 5k and Fun Run, or adopt a shrimp in the Sea Island Rotary’s Charity Rubber Shrimp Race.
+The Beaufort Shrimp Festival, held at the Henry C. Chambers Waterfront Park in downtown Beaufort celebrates fall and all things shrimp.
+During this two-day festival, local restaurants offer some of their best shrimp dishes and compete against one another for the Silver Cup award.
+Guests can also participate in a shrimp heading competition (or a shrimp peeling competition for the little ones), take part in the Run Forrest Run 5K, or adopt a shrimp in the Sea Island Rotary’s Charity Rubber Shrimp Race.

 You don’t want to miss the South Carolina Pecan Festival in Florence in November.
-For 15 years, this “nutty” festival has welcomed more than 50,000 pecan enthusiasts who travel to downtown Florence to enjoy food, crafts, a car and antique tractor show as well as a cook-off competition, art demonstrations, a 5k and half marathon and amusement rides.
+For more than 15 years, this “nutty” festival has welcomed more than 50,000 pecan enthusiasts who travel to downtown Florence to enjoy food, crafts, a car and antique tractor show as well as a cook-off competition, art demonstrations, 5K, 10K and half marathon and amusement rides.
 Of course, there’s also plenty of pecans.